The Greatest World Coin Auction: The Millennia Collection (Part 1)- an Overview & Famous Pieces

-by Greg Reynolds for CoinLink
+By Greg Reynolds for CoinWeek …..

-This is Part 1 of my review and analysis of the auction of the Millennia collection of world coins.
+This is Part 1 of my review and analysis of the auction of the Millennia Collection of world coins.

 The Millennia Collection review - Part One

-Even people who do not know anything about coins could easily appreciate a Spanish gold coin, minted in Segovia around 1500, that depicts Ferdinand & Isabella.
-Indeed, a newcomer to coins will see that it has almost zero scratches and contact marks, that it is highly detailed, and that it has attractive subdued luster.
+Even people who do not know anything about coins could easily appreciate a Spanish gold coin, minted in Segovia around 1500, that depicts Ferdinand and Isabella.
+Indeed, a newcomer to coins will see that it has almost zero scratches and contact marks, that it is highly detailed, and that it has attractive, subdued luster.
 It is not necessary to know its grade in order to be stunned by its incredible condition.
 A grading expert would know that it is a special uncirculated coin and would probably conclude that it merits its certified grade of MS-63, which is an amazingly high grade for a coin minted circa 1500.

-On May 26, ancient coins, mostly Roman, and Anglo-Saxon pennies were auctioned from around 10:00 AM until the early afternoon.
+On May 26, ancient coins (mostly Roman) and Anglo-Saxon pennies were auctioned from around 10:00 AM until the early afternoon.
 Next, European coins were auctioned for the remainder of the afternoon and in the early evening.
-At night, coins from the rest of the World were sold.
-In the category of Latin American Crowns, the Millennia collection may be the all-time best to be publicly auctioned.
-This collection also includes a substantial range of large gold coins, especially of Great Britain and Latin America
+At night, coins from the rest of the world were sold.
+In the category of Latin American Crowns, the Millennia Collection may be the all-time best to be publicly auctioned.
+This collection also includes a substantial range of large gold coins, especially of Great Britain and Latin America.

-Mexico.
-A star of the Millennia collection is a Spanish-Mexican large gold coin from 1714.
+Mexico - The Millennia CollectionA star of the Millennia Collection is a Spanish-Mexican large gold coin from 1714.
 It is a specially made 8 Escudos coin.
-It weighs 26.94 grams, about 0.95 ounce, and is thus lighter than a U.S. Double Eagle ($20 gold coin).
+It weighs 26.94 grams, about 0.95 ounce, and is thus lighter than a United States $20 double eagle gold coin.
 This coin is an almost uniform cool, yellow color.
 It is very rare and of incredibly high quality for a coin from this era.
 It is graded MS-65 on a scale from 01 to 70.
 It is more than very attractive.
-Andy Lustig, an expert in attendance, declares that “it is a fantastic coin, a real gem.”
+Andy Lustig, a world coin expert who was in attendance at the sale, declares that “it is a fantastic coin, a real Gem.”
 Further, Lustig is “surprised that it brought as much as it did.”
 Bidding opened at more than $130,000.
 Three collectors competed with dealer Larry Hanks, who eventually won the contest with a bid of $310,500.
 I cannot remember a Latin American gold coin selling for more at auction.

 Peru.
 8 Reales, No Date (c.
-1568-1571)The Millennia collection had a representative of the first Crown of South America.
-(Mexico City is in North America.)
-Eight reales ‘Pillar Dollars’ were first struck in Lima (Peru) around 1570.
-This circa 1570 Crown is NGC graded AU-55.
-The obverse (front) has lilac-gray toning and the reverse (back) has much blackish-gray color along with considerable brownish-russet and some lilac tones.
+1568-1571) - The Millennia CollectionThe Millennia Collection had a representative of the first Crown of South America (Mexico City is in North America).
+Eight reales ‘Pillar Dollars’ were first struck in Lima, Peru, around 1570.
+This circa 1570 Crown is graded NGC AU-55.
+The obverse has lilac-gray toning and the reverse has much blackish-gray color along with considerable brownish-russet and some lilac tones.
 This coin is not very dark.
 The toning seems to be natural and this coin has minimal contact marks.
 Business strikes of large coins are generally expected to have many contact marks and a few scratches.
 This Lima Mint Crown weighs 26.7 grams, about 0.94 ounce.

 The first issue of Lima Crowns is a Great Rarity.
 As I have not previously examined one, I am not sure how to interpret this piece.
 Andy Lustig has been interested in Latin American coins for many years, and he travels continuously, in the U.S. and abroad, to attend coin shows and auctions.
 He has “never seen one before” either.
-The $276,000 price is probably an auction record for a Lima Mint Crown?
+The $276,000 price is probably an auction record for a Lima Mint Crown.

-The three just mentioned early Latin American issues are among those pieces in the Millennia collection that were selected for this review.
-I aim here to provide organized information regarding the flavor, quality and depth of the Millennia collection and to convey some of the excitement at the sale.
+The three just mentioned early Latin American issues are among those pieces in the Millennia Collection that were selected for this review.
+I aim here to provide organized information regarding the flavor, quality, and depth of the Millennia Collection and to convey some of the excitement at the sale.
+There were more than 1,100 coins in the collection, and it is not possible for me to discuss a large percentage of them in one or even six articles.

 Great Britain.
 Noble Edward III, 1327-1377I cannot resist mentioning one early British gold coin here, from the reign of King Edward III.
-It was minted between 1369 and ’77 and weighs 7.78 grams, a little more than a quarter of an ounce.
-It is a little lighter than a U.S. $5 gold coin.
+It was minted between 1369 and ’77 and weighs 7.78 grams – a little more than a quarter of an ounce.
+It is a little lighter than a U.S. $5 half eagle gold coin.
 It is not very rare, as small hoards of Edward III gold coins have been found.
 Though not a large coin, it was the standard gold denomination of the period.
 This specific coin was lot #276 in the auction, and sold for $13,225 to a floor bidder.

 Austria.
 Holy Roman Empire.
-Gold 7 DucatsThough not nearly as famous as the Queen Anne ‘Vigo’ Five Guineas, an Austrian commemorative gold piece realized a much greater amount.
-On the obverse (front), there is a bust of Emperor Maximilian I, who ruled from 1490 to 1519, and, at some point, formally became the monarch of the Holy Roman Empire.
-Many societies that are now parts of Italy, France, Belgium, Switzerland and the Netherlands were in his domain, which changed during his reign.
+Gold 7 Ducats - The Millennia CollectionThough not nearly as famous as the Queen Anne ‘Vigo’ Five Guineas, an Austrian commemorative gold piece realized a much greater amount.
+On the obverse , there is a bust of Emperor Maximilian I, who ruled from 1490 to 1519, and, at some point, formally became the monarch of the Holy Roman Empire.
+Many societies that are now parts of Italy, France, Belgium, Switzerland, and the Netherlands were in his domain, which changed during his reign.

 This gold piece and related silver pieces commemorate Maximilian’s first marriage, in 1479, to Mary of Burgundy.
 This marriage is important in European history for reasons that are outside the present scope.